skyfielders/python-skyfield/skyfield/documentation/planets.rst

 that a code like 399 stands for the Earth and 499 for Mars.

-Each ephemeris segment predicts the position of one body with respect to another, so several segments sometimes have to be combined to generate a complete position.
+Each ephemeris segment predicts the position of one body with respect to another.
+Sometimes several segments sometimes have to be combined to generate a complete position.
 The DE421 ephemeris shown above, for example, can produce the position of the Sun directly.